Customised Diet Chart

 - Extra virgin olive oil: Extra virgin olive oil is rich in Vitamin K and E along with various antioxidants.
 These antioxidants help in preventing inflammation and free radical damage to the body.

 - Chia seeds: Chia seeds are types of seeds which are rich in fats and fiber, thus promoting satiety.
-They have anti-inflammatory properties and help in lowering blood pressure.
+They have anti-inflammatory properties and help in lowering the blood pressure.
+If you wish to discuss about any specific problem, you can consult a dietitian-nutritionist.

 Eggs are usually the first thing that comes to your mind when you think of a protein source that is cheap and easily available.
 You can eat them boiled, fried, scrambled or pair them with other foods.
 They are a powerhouse of nutrients such as vitamins and minerals that nourish your body.